 Facebook, Amazon, Apple, Netflix and Google have driven much of the US stock market bull run since 2010 which has seen the S&P 500 rise consistently over the period.

 But here’s the twist – these companies pay low dividends, if they pay them at all.
 A dividend growth investor would have completely missed out on this class of company.
 Demanding a ten year period of dividends will guarantee that investors lose out on the high growth phase of businesses like Google.

-The dividend growth investing mania has brought many new investors into the stock market, which is a very good thing.
+The dividend growth investing mania has brought many new investors into the stock market, which is a very good thing in general.

-The strategy isn’t terrible – it encourages a degree of diversification and expects its users to perform research on the track record of companies before investing.
+The dividend growth strategy isn’t terrible – it encourages a degree of diversification and expects its users to perform research on the track record of companies before investing.
 Historically, it has performed reasonably well.

 However, there isn’t a compelling reason why dividend growth investing will deliver superior returns going forward, compared to holding a basket of shares in a passive index fund, for example.

-A dividend paid out is worth the same to an investor as profits retained in a company – it’s still the same amount of value, still owned by the investor.
-Dividend policy shouldn’t matter.
+A dividend paid out is worth the same to an investor as profits retained in a company.
+It’s still the same amount of value, still owned by the investor.
+On paper, dividend policy shouldn’t matter.

-Different academic theories suggest that dividends do matter because they are a window we can use to analyse the confidence of management.
-However, even these theories can come to opposite conclusions.
+But different academic theories suggest that dividends do matter because they are a window we can use to analyse the confidence of management.
+Only, even these theories can come to opposite conclusions.